raphaellith/Typewriters-to-Belie-Format/non-post-markdowns/appear-in-top-right/02_about.md

 1. The Markdown file is then automatically converted into standard HTML and CSS by Jekyll.
 This conversion is done in accordance with a predefined theme, which directly affects the appearance of the website.
 1. Lastly, the generated HTML/CSS code is processed and hosted by GitHub Pages, which explains the ```github.io``` part in this blog's URL.

-Now, there are [a lot of themes](https://pages.github.com/themes/) I could've chosen from for Step 2, but I ultimately settled for the ```minima``` theme, partly because I liked its simplistic design, but also because it's the default option, which means it's much more straightforward to implement in code.
+Now, there are [a lot of themes](https://pages.github.com/themes/) I could've chosen from for Step 2, but I ultimately settled for the ```minima``` theme, partly because I liked its simplistic design, but also because it's the default option, which means it's much more straightforward to implement and customize in code.

 Obviously, I wouldn't be the only one to have chosen ```minima``` for these reasons.
 It's the first theme that Jekyll ever released, and as of time of writing, the GitHub repository for ```minima``` has had over 3600 forks.
 (And that's just the forks!)
 Given the overwhelming plethora of ```minima```-based blogs out there on the Internet, I'm genuinely not surprised if you've seen one before.